NicusorN5/Mario-Worker-Ultimate/README.md

 ## Why is this being made?

-The newer versions of MW have performance issues at handling 4K+ entities.
+The newer versions of MWR have performance issues at handling 4K+ entities.
 The goal is having good performance at atleast 10K entities.
 Could consider writing a ECS system in the worst case.
 Also LUA scripting because that's a feature I see use for.

 ## How to build using VS 2022